HyacinthBots/LilyBot/docs/commands.md

 * `newName` - New name for the thread executed in - String

 Result: Renames the thread executed in **if executed by a moderator or the thread owner**.

+## Tags
+Tag commands are guild specific commands, that can be added at runtime.
+They are all embed commands.
+You will be assisted by auto-complete when typing these commands.

+### Create tags (MODS ONLY)
+Name: `tag-create`

+Arguments:
+* `tagName` - The named identifier of the tag you wish to create.
+This is what you'd use to call the tag in the `tag` command
+* `tagTitle` - The tag embed title
+* `tagValue` - The tag embed description

+Result: Creates a tag for the guild you ran this command in

+### Delete tags (MODS ONLY)
+Name: `tag-delete`

+Arguments:
+* `tagName` - The named identifier of the tag you wish to delete

+Result: Deletes the tag for the guild you ran this command in

+### Use tags
+Name: `tag`

+Arguments:
+* `tagName` - The named identifier of the tag you wish to run

+Result: Posts the tag embed you requested

+### Help
+Name: `tag-help`

+Result: Displays a help command with all this information, in greater detail.